+From Reserves:

-OPTIONAL: scan these two relatively recent collections representing the breadth of topics addressed by the field in practical and policy terms:
+Scan one of these collections representing the breadth of topics addressed by the field in practical and policy terms: (If you want to choose a book not on this list, please let me know the title in advance of class.)

 - Fairclough, Graham, ed.
 The Heritage Reader.
 Routledge, 2007. - Stipe, Robert, ed.
 A Richer Heritage: Historic Preservation in the 21st Century.
-University of North Carolina Press.
-2003.
+University of North Carolina Press, 2003. - Feras Hammami, Daniel Jewesbury and Chiara Valli, eds.
+Heritage, Gentrification and Resistance in the Neoliberal City.
+New York: Berghahn Books, 2022. - Kalliopi Fouseki, May Cassar, Guillaume Dreyfuss, Kelvin Ang Kah Eng, eds.
+Routledge Handbook of Sustainable Heritage.
+London: Routledge, 2022.